PeterWissa/PeterWissa/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a website(html,css,js), a discord bot(js,json), a minecraft plugin(java), and a game coded with unity(C#)

-- 🖥️ I've built multiple computers and have made money on some

-- 📚 Currently doing harvard's edx classes

-- 🌱 I’m currently learning/mastering JavaScript

-- 😄 Pronouns: He/Him

-- ⚡ Fun fact: I'm only 14 years old
+- 🔭 Developing a personal site, WordPress projects, and Unity-based C# apps and games

+- 🖥️ Skilled at building computers and repairing iPhones...Also skilled at breaking them five minutes later

+- 📚 Learning Python and Java through college courses

+- 🎒 Full-time high school student

+- 🌱 Exploring web development projects in my spare time (and occasionally screaming at them)

-- 🇪🇬 Nationality: Egypt
+- 🇪🇬 Proudly Egyptian

-- 👦 I started my programming journey when I was only 11 years old
+- 👦 Got into programming at 11 and haven’t seen daylight since